qmk/qmk_firmware/keyboards/routa_keebs/choctopus44/readme.md

 ## Bootloader

 * **Physical reset button**: Briefly press the button on the controller or on the top of the PCB.
-Some controllers might require a double-tap, some may require a long press.
+Some controllers might require a double-tap, some may require a long press
-* **Bootmagic lite**: You can also access the bootloader by using Bootmagic Lite commands (see [QMK Documentation - Command](https://beta.docs.qmk.fm/using-qmk/advanced-keycodes/feature_command))